Research Innovation Hub / Research Methodology

 B"There is no significant relationship between sleep duration and academic performance."

-C"Sleep duration affects academic performance positively."
+C"Sleep duration positively affects academic performance."

 Question 6 of 10